Frequently Asked Questions

 The department’s Graduate Program Committee selects students to whom we will make offers.
 This is the result of a careful review of applications and a discussion among the members of the committee.
-Many factors are taken into account: GRE scores, college grades, undergraduate major and/or courses, prior graduate school performance (if applicable), quality of writing sample, research experience, whether the applicant is a good fit considering our departmental strengths, insights from letters of recommendation, and more.
+Many factors are taken into account: college grades, research experience, undergraduate major and/or courses, prior graduate school performance (if applicable), quality of writing sample, GRE scores, whether the applicant is a good fit considering our departmental strengths, insights from letters of recommendation, and more.
 Different members of the committee may not agree on which factors should be more important, so there is no magic formula.

 We typically make admission decisions by mid-February and quickly contact applicants to whom we make initial offers.
 Some applicants are placed on a waiting list, and may be offered admission and funding if other admitted applicants decide to go elsewhere.
 (We offer admission only to applicants for whom we have funding.)
 Applicants not selected for admission are notified by mail.

 Admitted students have until April 15 to make their decisions.
 We encourage students admitted to the program to visit us, and the department reimburses students for most of their travel expenses.

 What should my statement of purpose look like?